 Also during fiscal 2015, the Company completed four additional divestitures for a combined sales price of \$119 million, \$86 million of which was received as of September 30, 2015.
 The divestitures were not material to the Company's consolidated financial statements.
-In connection with the divestitures, the Company recorded a gain of \$45 million within selling, general and administrative expenses on the consolidated statements of income and reduced goodwill by \$16 million in the Building Efficiency North America Systems and Service segment and reduced goodwill by \$4 million in the Automotive Experience Seating segment.
+In connection with the divestitures, the Company recorded a gain of \$38 million within selling, general and administrative expenses on the consolidated statements of income and reduced goodwill by \$14 million in the Building Efficiency Products North America segment, recorded a gain of \$10 million within selling, general and administrative expenses on the consolidated goodwill by \$4 million in the Automotive Experience Seating segment and recorded a gain of \$7 million within selling, general and administrative expenses on the consolidated statements of income and reduced goodwill by \$2 million in the Building Efficiency Systems and Service North America segment.